0xf17/ach2019/README.md

 1. Implementing those algorithms
 2. Designing an analysis experiment and preparing observation protocol
 3. Recording and plotting observations
-4. Assignment announcement and Grouping
+4. ~~Assignment announcement and Grouping~~

+### Day 2 Exercises
+1. Runtime analysis based on the given objectives for Binary Search, Merge Sort and/or Quick Sort.
+(Submission: Week 2 Thursday)